 Deep Photo Style Transfer: What does Adobe's new technology do?

-Let's say you have a nice image with not so bright colors and you want it to look like an already photoshopped image you saw on with vivid colors.
+Suppose you have a nice image with not so bright colors and you want it to look like an already photoshopped image you saw in with vivid colors.

 Or maybe you saw a fantasy picture somewhere with a faded sunset.